NAOwens/sat-coll/README.md

 sat-coll Variables
 --------------
-coll_name - This is the name of the temporary Satellite Host Collection that will be created.
+coll_name - Name of the temporary Satellite Host Collection that will be created.
 Can be a survey variable.  ie: survey_coll_name

 org_name - This is the name of the Satellite Organization where the Host Collection will be created.
 Can be a survey variable.